 So what could I possibly write about photographing Augmented Reality, covered in Episode 79 Advanced Training Methods?
 What even is there to photograph?

-I was pretty much going to just give up when I came across my shoot from one of the trade shows I covered, the 2018 edition of the Farnborough International Airshow (FIA).
+I was pretty much going to just give up trying to align photography with augmented reality when I came across my shoot from one of the trade shows I covered, the 2018 and the 2022 editions of the Farnborough International Airshow (FIA).
 Now this is an interesting event.
 It goes back over 70 years and those early events are an institution of aviation, of that there is no doubt.
 Back then, the Society of British Aerospace Constructors (SBAC) held bi-annual shows that enabled the heyday of aircraft manufacturing to boast its wares.

 Just think of how much the world has changed since the stiff 1950s, the swinging 60s, the hip 1970s, the flashy 1980s, the racey 1990s and into the tech 2000s.
 Aviation in any genre has been at the forefront of any technological advancement, a barometer of human achievement if you will.
 A quick look at the number of manufacturers and the fleet listing of today’s skies versus the heady days of early expansion, and you’ll see that they’re a world away from each other.